Skip to main content

 Muffin Ride

-This ride leaves out of Darrow Park near downtown TC at 9am (10am early Spring or late Fall) every Friday morning.
-This a trail ride from TC to Suttons Bay and back on the Leelanau Trail.
-The standard route is 32 miles roundtrip with a couple of longer options and sometimes a shorter option (Cruisers will start at the Fouch Road Trailhead for a 24 mile route).
-As the name implies, we ride up to Suttons Bay and meet up at Chimoski’s Bakery for coffee and a treat before returning to Darrow Park.
-Average pace is 14-16 mph.
-This ride is typically listed as a “B” ride, but certain groups will ride at a slower pace and shorter distance (“C” classification for that route).
+So named for a favorite mid-ride destination stop in Suttons Bay, this ride leaves out of Darrow Park near downtown TC at 9am (10am early Spring or late Fall) every Friday morning.
+This is primarily a trail ride from TC to Suttons Bay and back on the Leelanau Trail.
+The baseline route is 32 miles roundtrip with small groups of riders often opting for longer or shorter options (Casual Cruisers will often start at the Fouch Road Trailhead for a shorter 24 mile route).
+We ride up to Suttons Bay and meet at Chimoski’s Bakery for coffee and a treat before returning to Darrow Park.
+Average pace is 14-17 mph.
+This ride is generally considered a “B” ride, but some groups may ride at a slower pace and/or shorter distance (“C” classification for that route).

 Rider-hill-training.jpg